mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 At this point, we must clarify that in a generator function you can use all the typical control flow constructions.

-For example you might choose which number to yield based on an argument passed to the generator:
+For example, you might choose which number to yield based on an argument passed to the generator:

 ```js
 function* getNumber(beWeird) {